MicrosoftDocs/msix-docs/msix-src/psf/psf-filesystem-writepermission.md

 1. Download the latest non-preview version of the [NuGet client tool](https://www.nuget.org/downloads), and save *nuget.exe* in *C:\\PSF\\nuget*.

-1. Download and install the Package Support Framework using [Nuget](/nuget/install-nuget-client-tools#nugetexe-cli) by running the following command from an administrative PowerShell window:
+1. Download and install the Package Support Framework with NuGet by running the following command from an administrative PowerShell window:
    ```powershell
    Set-Location "C:\PSF"
    .\nuget\nuget.exe install Microsoft.PackageSupportFramework